bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/strassmancodec.md

 ---
 title: "Strassman Codec"
+description: "The Strassman codec file contains a conversation between Dr. Karl Strassman and A.I.
+EVE.
+Strassman raises concerns around the use of P.U.S.S-E to bring people to Youtopia.
+EVE does not seem to care, however, stating they must continue for the greater good of mankind."
 categories: ["files"]
-description: "strassman eve youtopia for sof karl"
+tags: ["strassman", "eve", "youtopia", "for sof", "karl", "pusse",
+       "codec", "indole alkaloid structure", "neurological disturbances"]
 ---
 # StrassmanCONFIDENTIALPRT007.CODEC

+> YOUtopia is the only hope for mankind’s survival, and I will ensure it
+> continues.
+We are making the mother of all omelettes here, Karl.
+> We can’t fret over a few broken eggs

 A document in the [FOR SOF](for-sof) folder.
-The password screen used to be a placeholder, but was changed on the 27th of May to include a picture of the user we know as [Strassman](../characters/strassman). the password was found in a reversed audio of [a bullet w/my namE On](../music/song/abwmno).
+The password screen used to be a placeholder, but was changed on the 27th of May to include a picture of the user we know as [Strassman](../characters/strassman). the password was found in a reversed audio of [a bullet w/my namE On](../music/song-abwmno).

 ***